Crio-Bytes/DSA/0-1 Knapsack/README.md

    subsets - {1, 2, 3}, {1, 2, 3}, {3, 3}

-Note that if are able to solve the subset sum problem, you should ideally be able to solve this one too.
+Note that if you are able to solve the subset sum problem, you should ideally be able to solve this one too.
 The only difference is that here you have to find out the total number of subsets each of whose sum equal to x, instead of just finding whether such a sum exists or not.

 ### Micro-Challenge:
 Write the solution for the above problem in your preferred programming language(bottom-up approach).
 Also find out its time and space complexity.